Subtitles and Transcript

-2:57 Thing number one -- play with fire.
+2:53 Thing number one: Play with fire.
 Learning to control one of the most elemental forces in nature is a pivotal moment in any child's personal history.
-Whether we remember it or not, it's a -- it's the first time we really get control of one of these mysterious things.
+Whether we remember it or not, it's the first time we really get control of one of these mysterious things.
 These mysteries are only revealed to those who get the opportunity to play with it.
 So, playing with fire.
 This is like one of the great things we ever discovered, fire.
-From playing with it, they learn some basic principles about fire, about intake, about combustion, about exhaust.
-These are the three working elements of fire that you have to have to have a good controlled fire.
+From playing with it, they learn some basic principles about fire, about intake, combustion, exhaust.
+These are the three working elements of fire that you have to have for a good, controlled fire.
 And you can think of the open-pit fire as a laboratory.
 You don't know what they're going to learn from playing with it.
-You know, let them fool around with it on their own terms and trust me, they're going to learn things that you can't get out of playing with Dora the Explorer toys.
+Let them fool around with it on their own terms and trust me, they're going to learn things that you can't get out of playing with Dora the Explorer toys.

-4:03 Number two -- own a pocketknife.
-Pocketknives are kind of drifting out of our cultural consciousness, which I think is a terrible thing.
-(Laughter) Your first -- your first pocketknife is like the first universal tool that you're given.
-You know, it's a spatula, it's a pry bar, it's a screwdriver and it's a blade.
-And it's a -- it's a powerful and empowering tool.
-And in a lot of cultures they give knives -- like, as soon as they're toddlers they have knives.
+4:12 Your first pocketknife is like the first universal tool that you're given.
+You know, it's a spatula, it's a pry bar, it's a screwdriver and it's a blade, yeah.
+And it's a powerful and empowering tool.
+And in a lot of cultures they give knives — like, as soon as they're toddlers, they have knives.
 These are Inuit children cutting whale blubber.
 I first saw this in a Canadian Film Board film when I was 10, and it left a lasting impression, to see babies playing with knives.
 And it shows that kids can develop an extended sense of self through a tool at a very young age.
-You lay down a couple of very simple rules -- always cut away from your body, keep the blade sharp, never force it -- and these are things kids can understand and practice with.
+You lay down a couple of very simple rules — always cut away from your body, keep the blade sharp, never force it — and these are things kids can understand and practice with.
 And yeah, they're going to cut themselves.
 I have some terrible scars on my legs from where I stabbed myself.
 But you know, they're young.
 They heal fast.
-(Laughter)

-5:18 Number three -- throw a spear.
-It turns out that our brains are actually wired for throwing things and, like muscles, if you don't use parts of your brain, they tend to atrophy over time.
-But when you exercise them, any given muscle adds strength to the whole system and that applies to your brain too.
-So practicing throwing things has been shown to stimulate the frontal and parietal lobes, which have to do with visual acuity, 3D understanding, and structural problem solving, so it gives a sense -- it helps develop their visualization skills and their predictive ability.
+5:13 Number three: Throw a spear.
+It turns out that our brains are actually wired for throwing things, and like muscles, if you don't use parts of your brain, they tend to atrophy over time.
+But when you exercise them, any given muscle adds strength to the whole system, and that applies to your brain, too.
+So practicing throwing things has been shown to stimulate the frontal and parietal lobes, which have to do with visual acuity, 3D understanding, and structural problem solving, so it helps develop their visualization skills and their predictive ability.
 And throwing is a combination of analytical and physical skill, so it's very good for that kind of whole-body training.
-These kinds of target-based practice also helps kids develop attention and concentration skills.
-So those are great.
+These kinds of target-based practices also help kids develop attention and concentration skills, so those are great.

-6:25 Number four -- deconstruct appliances.
+6:20 Number [four]: Deconstruct appliances.
 There is a world of interesting things inside your dishwasher.
 Next time you're about to throw out an appliance, don't throw it out.
-Take it apart with your kid, or send him to my school and we'll take it apart with them.
-Even if you don't know what the parts are, puzzling out what they might be for is a really good practice for the kids to get sort of the sense that they can take things apart, and no matter how complex they are, they can understand parts of them and that means that eventually, they can understand all of them.
+Take it apart with your kid, or send him to my school, and we'll take it apart with them.
+Even if you don't know what the parts are, puzzling out what they might be for is a really good practice for the kids to get sort of the sense that they can take things apart, and no matter how complex they are, they can understand parts of them.
+And that means that eventually, they can understand all of them.
 It's a sense of knowability, that something is knowable.
-So these black boxes that we live with and take for granted are actually complex things made by other people and you can understand them.
+So these black boxes that we live with and take for granted are actually complex things made by other people, and you can understand them.

-7:18 Number five -- two-parter.
-Break the Digital Millennium Copyright Act.
-(Laughter) There are laws beyond safety regulations that attempt to limit how we can interact with the things that we own -- in this case, digital media.
-It's a very simple exercise -- buy a song on ITunes, write it to a CD, then rip the CD to an MP3 and play it on your very same computer.
+7:22 There are laws beyond safety regulations that attempt to limit how we can interact with the things that we own — in this case, digital media.
+It's a very simple exercise: Buy a song on iTunes, write it to a CD, then rip the CD to an MP3, and play it on your very same computer.
 You've just broken a law.
-Technically the RIAA can come and persecute you.
-It's an important lesson for kids to understand -- that some of these laws get broken by accident and that laws have to be interpreted.
-And it's something we often talk about with the kids when we're fooling around with things and breaking them open and taking them apart and using them for other things -- and also when we go out and drive a car.
-Driving a car is a -- is a really empowering act for a young child, so this is the ultimate.
-(Laughter)
+Technically, the RIAA could come and prosecute you.
+It's an important lesson for kids to understand, that some of these laws get broken by accident, and that laws have to be interpreted.
+That's something we often talk about with the kids when we're fooling around with things and breaking them open, and taking them apart and using them for other things.
+And also when we go out and drive a car.
+Driving a car is a really empowering act for a young child, so this is the alternate —